westkingdom/westkingdom/docs/google-api.md

 the admin console for your organization.
 Please see the Google documentation on [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

-See the [Google API service account documentation](https://developers.google.com/accounts/docs/OAuth2?hl=en_US#serviceaccount) for more information.
+See the [Google API service account documentation](https://developers.google.com/accounts/docs/OAuth2?hl=en_US#serviceaccount) and the [PHP API client library service account documentation](https://developers.google.com/api-client-library/php/auth/service-accounts) for more information.
 There is [sample code for connecting with an OAuth key](https://github.com/google/google-api-php-client/blob/master/examples/service-account.php) available, but you won't need it; our wrapper API takes care of this.